 - Plastic bag – good for laundry

-- Fold all dresses and trousers and lay below the packing cubes.
+- Fold all dresses and trousers and lay them below the packing cubes.

-- Pick light weight walking shoes as otherwise, they will weight down your suitcase.
+- Pick lightweight walking shoes as otherwise, they will weigh down your suitcase.

 - Jewellery – only take what goes with your outfits, but a necklace can change the look of an outfit as does a scarf.

-- Hair dryer and straightening irons or curlers, take travel size or light weight and remember you brush, comb and clips.
+- Hairdryer (most cruise ships have a hairdryer in the cabin) and straightening irons or curlers, take travel size or lightweight and remember your brush, comb and clips.